bulletmark/pdfcmd/README.md

 [plugin](pdfcmd/commands).

 ```
-usage: pdfcmd [-h] {info,cat,pages} ...
+usage: pdfcmd [-h] {info,help,cat,pages} ...

 Utility to perform commands on PDF files.

 positional arguments:
+  {info,help,cat,pages}
-  {info,cat,pages}  Available commands:
+                        Available commands:
     info                Show PDF document information.
+    help                Show help/usage for this utility.
-    cat             Concaternate selected pages of one or more PDF files into
+    cat                 Concaternate selected pages of one or more PDF files
-                    a single file.
+                        into a single file.
     pages               Output list of page labels/numbers, or total number of
                         pages.

 options:
   -h, --help            show this help message and exit
 ```

 #### `info` command